CeraVe , a brand recommended by dermatologists, yes but…

 Water, Glycerin, C12-15 Alkyl Benzoate, Methyl Methacrylate Crosspolymer, Ceramide NP, Ceramide AP, Ceramide EOP, Sodium Hyaluronate, Cholesterol, Carbomer, Phenoxyethanol, Disodium EDTA, Hydroxyacetophenone, Sodium Polyacrylate…

-While CeraVe Ultra-Light Moisturizing Lotion is praised for its lightweight formula, it includes a number of ingredients that have raised concerns:
+While CeraVe Ultra-Light Moisturizing Lotion is praised for its lightweight formula, our ingredient decoding process highlights a number of components that have raised significant concerns:

 - Homosalate – a UV filter under scrutiny as a potential endocrine disruptor.